tom-bkmn/p2/README.md

  • Project description: The goal of this project is to create a password generator in the style of a XKCD password generator.
 There are few interative elements on the page:
-    a.
-A text box to set the number of words to use in the password.
+    1. A text box to set the number of words to use in the password.
 Each word in the password is separated by a hypen.
-    b.
-A checkbox to determine if a number should be appended to the password.
+    2. A checkbox to determine if a number should be appended to the password.
-    c.
-A checkbox to determine if the '@' character should be appended to the password.
+    3. A checkbox to determine if the '@' character should be appended to the password.

- • Demo information: No demo is needed for this project.
+ • Demo information: I will perform a live demo of this project in section.
+Section lead (Alain) will temporarily transfer control of the
+ WebEx session to me for the demo.

  • No additional details are needed.
 The GitHub repository is public so no credentials are needed.

- • A little third party resource was used from this site: http://www.mit.edu/~ecprice/wordlist.10000
+ • A bit of  third party resource was used from this site: http://www.mit.edu/~ecprice/wordlist.10000
-    This is the 10,000 word list used as the source of words for the password.
-This list is found in the mit.word.list.txt file in the source tree.
+    This is a 10,000 word list used as a pool of words by the password generator.
+All 10,000 words are found in the mit.word.list.txt file in the source tree.